inmanta/inmanta-core/docs/lsm/attributes_metadata/attributes_metadata.rst

 Annotations can be attached to a relational attribute by replacing the ``--`` part of the relationship definition with an instance of the ``lsm::RelationAnnotations`` entity.
 This entity has a dict attribute ``annotations`` that represents the annotations that should be set on the relational attribute.
 The values of this dictionary must be strings.
-The annotations are always attached to the attribute that is exposed via the lsm API, i.e. the attribute that doesn't start with an underscore.
 By convention the name of the ``lsm::RelationAnnotations`` instance should be prefixed and suffixed with two underscores.
 This improves the readability of the relationship definition.

 Example
 #######